-The Linnean Society of London is the world’s oldest biological society and has in its care several important collections, including that of the Swedish botanist, Carl Linnaeus, and the Society’s founder, Sir James Edward Smith.
+The Linnean Society of London is the world’s oldest active biological society and has in its care several important collections, including those of the Swedish botanist, Carl Linnaeus, and the Society’s founder, Sir James Edward Smith.

-Designated as of outstanding national importance by the Arts Council England, the collections of the Linnean Society, which include library, archive and biological material, create a world renowned centre of research for studies in natural history.
+Designated a collection of outstanding national importance by the Arts Council England in 2014, the holdings of the Linnean Society (which include library, archive and biological specimen material) provide an unsurpassed resource for the study of natural history.

 We regret that the library will be closed, and unavailable to readers, on 29 March 2024 (Good Friday).
 We will reopen as normal the following Tuesday, April 2.

 The Library and Archives are open Tuesdays–Fridays, 10am–5pm.

 If you would like to make an appointment, please email firstname.lastname@example.org.
 To allow adequate time to retrieve material, we ask that appointments are made at least 48 hours in advance, if possible.

 Visits to our biological specimen collections must be overseen by our honorary curators, who work at other institutions.
 If you wish to arrange such a visit, please contact the Collections team at least a fortnight in advance.